Staying active is important during old age. Many seniors turn to low-impact exercises such as walking and light jogging to stay healthy in old age.

 You don’t have to be a great athlete to enjoy a bike ride.

 In fact, you can easily cycle on flat terrain at a light pace and still gain the health benefits of cycling.
 A senior can always opt for an electric bike to assist him/her pedal the bike through rough terrain or uphill areas.
+Riding a bike on the beach can also be an invigorating activoity for older adults who can participate safely.

 Cycling Keeps Your Weight Under Control